 Success Is Relative

-Under any other circumstances, a 4+ hour half marathon would be a bad finishing time, even for me.
+Under any other circumstance, a nearly 5 hour half marathon would be a bad finishing time, even for me.

 But on this course on this day?
 It was better than I ever could have hoped.

 Others may scoff at my finish time, but I don’t care in the slightest.
 I experienced it, I know what I put in to finish the course at all.